Frijol/climate-change/GLOSSARY.md

 ## New Pangaea
 A term used to refer to the ecological globalization/homogenization of the world through the spreading of non-native species via human activities

+## NIMBY
+Not in my backyard.
+As in "yes high voltage power transmission is a great idea, but not in my backyard"

+## NREL
+National Renewable Energy Laboratory

 ## ocean acidification
 the reduction of alkalinity in the world's oceans through absoroption of human-produced carbon dioxide from preindustrial levels of 8.2 to a projected 7.8 by 2100